At home in North Sydney: An architectural history of a locality

 The companion Heritage Centre exhibition features documents, photographs and oral recordings held by Stanton Library, as well as new video footage and interviews with some well-known local characters.

 Locality: telling North Sydney stories in objects and pictures

-Open 10 August to 31 December 2018 in the North Sydney Heritage Centre, Level 1 Stanton Library 9am -5pm and throughout the Library during Library hours.
+Open now at the North Sydney Heritage Centre, Level 1, Stanton Library (9am-5pm) and throughout the Library during Library hours